jpmml/jpmml-evaluator/README.md

 The model evaluator can be queried for the list of active (ie. independent), target (ie. primary dependent) and output (ie. secondary dependent) field definitions, which provide information about field name, data type, operational type, value domain etc. information.

-Querying and parsing active fields:
+Querying and analyzing active fields:
 ```java
 List<InputField> activeFields = evaluator.getActiveFields();
 for(InputField activeField : activeFields){